Usha (ancient city): Identification

+Seat of the Sanhedrin (2nd century)

-The site came to renown in the 2nd century (c.
+Usha came to renown in the 2nd century (c.
 135), after the Hadrianic persecutions, when the Sanhedrin, or rabbinic court, was moved from Yavne in Judea to Usha, and then from Usha back to Yavne, and a second time from Yavne to Usha.
-The Sanhedrin is thought to have continued there until it was dissolved during the reign of Verus, and re-established in Shefar'am under Marcus Aurelius.
+The Sanhedrin's final location was in Tibereas, where it ceased to exist after 425 CE, as Emperor Theodosius VI prevented the appointment of a successor for Raban Gamliel VI.